ahsu1230/Vetafi/shoebox/SHOEBOX.md

 ```

 ### Have a MongoDb instance running
 Refer to the [MongoDb installation page](https://docs.mongodb.com/master/installation/) to install.
 We used Homebrew to install Mongo.
 ```
 $ brew install mongodb
 ```

 ## Running Shoebox locally
-Make sure a mongodb is setup, we assume the database is on port 27017.
+Make sure a mongodb is started in a separate terminal, we assume the database is on port 27017.
 ```
 $ mongod
 ```